harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/set-up-baselines.md

     - **Common to \<_target_>:\<_baseline_>** Issues also detected in the target baseline.

-  - While the **Security Tests** tab highlights downstream issues, the [STO Overview](/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/sto-overview) and [Security Testing Dashboard](/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/security-testing-dashboard) focus on baseline issues.
+  - While the **Security Tests** tab highlights downstream issues, the [STO Overview](/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/sto-overview) and [Security Testing Dashboard](/docs/security-testing-orchestration/use-sto/view-and-troubleshoot-vulnerabilities/security-testing-dashboard) only show baseline issues.
 These views enable security personnel and other non-developers to monitor, investigate, and address issues in production-ready targets and view vulnerability trends over time.

-  - In short, baselines make it easy for developers to drill down into “shift-left” issues in downstream variants and security personnel to drill down into “shift-right” issues in  production targets.
+  - In short, baselines make it easy for developers to drill down into “shift-left” issues in the variants they're currently working on, and security personnel to monitor the security posture of production targets.

 </details>

 <a name="advantages_of_regex_baselines"></a>
 <details>
-<summary>Advantages of using regular expressions to define baselines</summary>
+<summary>Benefits of using regular expressions to define baselines</summary>

-Defining your baselines using regular expressions provides significant benefits over using fixed values such as `main` or `latest`.

 * RegEx baselines more accurately reflect the current "root" element in the context of a real-world software development life cycle.
 A typical sprint cycle might run like this: